 In maintaining the spirit of travel of a bygone era, there are no radios or television sets on board.
 The use of mobile phones, laptops and essentially anything that has the ability to disturb other passengers is confined to the privacy of your suites only.
-For days on the train the dress code is casual.
-During the day, comfortable and casual attire is appropriate, and the evenings are smart casual.
+For days on the train dress is smart casual.
+Evening attire is more formal - for the gentlemen a jacket and tie is a minimum requirement while for ladies cocktail/evening dresses or suits.